midudev/wc/README.md

 # spinning-progress-indicator-eleement
-A simple spinning loading web component based on macOS one
+A simple spinning loading web component based on macOS one.

+📦 - Microbundle for exporting .mjs
+🔎 - Uses Typescript for type checking
+👻 - Shadow DOM to not mess with your elements and styles ⚖️ - less than ~900 bytes gzipped with stylese included 💅 🍦 - Three flavours black, grey and black.
+And two sizes.

 ## Installation